ralph-bergmann/inject.dart/book/src/chapter_1_introduction.md

 While many dependency injection frameworks operate at runtime, compile-time dependency injection offers several significant advantages:

-- Performance — No runtime overhead since all the wiring happens during compilation
+- **Performance**: No runtime overhead since all the wiring happens during compilation
-- Code Size — Your app remains lean without additional runtime overhead, and the compiler can optimize the generated code more effectively since the dependency graph is known at compile-time
+- **Code Size**: Your app remains lean without additional runtime overhead, and the compiler can optimize the generated code more effectively since the dependency graph is known at compile-time
-- Compile-time Validation — Errors in your dependency graph are caught during compilation, not at runtime
+- **Compile-time Validation**: Errors in your dependency graph are caught during compilation, not at runtime
-- IDE Support — Better code navigation and refactoring capabilities
+- **IDE Support**: Better code navigation and refactoring capabilities

+> **Technical note**: For precision, what we call "compile-time dependency
+> injection" actually happens during the build process, before final
+> compilation.
+Some might argue "build-time dependency injection" would be
+> more accurate.
+However, "compile-time" is the established term in contrast
+> to "runtime" approaches, effectively communicating that dependencies are
+> resolved statically rather than dynamically.

 ## About This Library